-• THE JOSEPHINE CHEN SCHOLARSHIP
+THE JOSEPHINE CHEN SCHOLARSHIP

 This scholarship is awarded to a student who shows abilities and interest in working with diverse/multilingual populations.
-The amount of the scholarship depends on donor funding and requires 150 hours of collaboration with Dr. Carol Westby of Bilingual Multicultural Services Inc.
+The amount of the scholarship depends on donor funding.

 • THE FRED M. CHREIST, SR. SCHOLARSHIP

 This scholarship is awarded based on academic ability.
 The amount of the scholarship depends on donor funding.